Determining the Best Wetsuit for You

 How a Wetsuit Works

-Before you determine which wetsuit you need, it is useful to understand how a wetsuit actually works.
+Before you determine which wetsuit is the right wetsuit for your needs, it is useful to understand how a wetsuit actually works.
 A wetsuit traps a thin layer of water between your body and the wetsuit material, letting your body warm the water to a comfortable temperature.
 The thicker your wetsuit, the longer and warmer your body will remain in the water.

 To determine how thick of a wetsuit you should buy, you will need to take into account the temperature of the water.
 If you plan to use a wetsuit on the beach in the middle of summer, your wetsuit will be much thinner than if you wanted to use it in the winter.
 Wetsuits aim to keep warmth in and cold water out.
 The colder the water, the thicker your wetsuit should be.